-Task achievement: The model answer selects and describes most components of the diagram except for waste products and ocean uptake.
+Task achievement: The model answer selects and describes most components of the cycle diagram except for waste products and ocean uptake.
 There is an overall description of the cycle followed by a clearly sequenced and divided description of the stages.
 The summary identifies something noteworthy about the diagram.
 The length is sufficient.

 Coherence and cohesion: The model answer is divided into clear paragraphs with a logical separation between the body paragraphs and connective markers first, then, however, and overall.
 There is a general overview in paragraph 1 and a summary in paragraph 4.
 Referencing techniques such as ellipsis (one is…) are used to avoid over-repetition of key words.

-Lexical resource: The writer makes good use of the language in the diagram and is also able to change forms in the case of respiration > respire.
+Lexical resource: The writer makes good use of the language in the cycle diagram and is also able to change forms in the case of respiration > respire.
 The writer also introduces a range of verbs for describing a process or cycle such as transform, transfer and release.